Astrid Lindgren's plays: Serverat, Ers Majestät!

 The counts Gyllenbubbla and Silverpluska want to overthrow the king.
 They hope that the witch in the forest can help them.
 The witch gives them an enchanted pill.
 They want to put the pill into a cake for the king.
 As soon as the king will have eaten the cake, he should fall asleep and then do everything that he is told.
 The counts want to throw the king into prison.
-Then one of them is supposed to marry Princess Blendagull and become king, they just don't know which of them.
-However, their plans are overheard by the Princess Blendagull and the kitchen boy Vicke Vire.
-While Princess Blendagull reports everything she has heard to her father, the king, Vicke goes to the witch.
-The witch gives Vicke two pills that can reveal lies and falsehood.
+Then one of them is supposed to marry Princess Blendagull and become king, but they don't know which of them.
+Their plans are overheard by the Princess Blendagull and the kitchen boy Vicke Vire.
+While Princess Blendagull reports everything she has heard to her father, the king, Vicke goes to the witch, who gives Vicke two pills that can reveal lies and falsehood.
 Later the counts give the cake with the pill to the king.
 The king eats the cake, but secretly spits out the pill.
-In the meantime, the counts each eat a piece of cake with Vickes fake pills.
+In the meantime, the counts each eat a piece of cake with Vicke's fake pills.
 Then the king pretends to snore loudly.
 The counts wake him up.
 They believe that the pill has had its intended effect and want to put the king in jail.
-The king plays along and follows the counts.
-However, Vicke has already contacted the courtiers.
+The king plays along and follows the counts, but Vicke has already contacted the courtiers.
 They release the king and capture the counts.
-When the king threatens to shoot the counts, the counts start to cry.
-They tell the king that it was just a joke.
-Just when they say that, they shout cuckoo, because now Vickes pills have had their effect, and they have to say cuckoo every time they lie.
+When the king threatens to shoot the counts, they start to cry and tell the king that it was just a joke.
+Just when they say that, they shout cuckoo, because now Vicke's pills have had their effect, and they have to say cuckoo every time they lie.
 In the end the king forgives the counts.
 He employs Count Silverpluska as the treasurer and Count Gyllenbubbla as the accountant.
 He will never be able to get more loyal and honest servants.
-The smallest falsehoods and lies are immediately revealed by their cuckoo calls!
+The smallest falsehoods and lies are immediately revealed by their cuckoo calls.